X-ray dark-field signal reduction due to hardening of the visibility spectrum: Experimental procedures

 \subsection{Phantom construction and imaging}

-An imaging phantom was constructed from uniform slabs of two types of materials: Polyoxymethylene slabs (POM, Hans-Erich Gemmel \& Co.\@ GmbH, Berlin, Germany) were used to simulate attenuation by a combination of soft and adipose tissues, whereas sheets of ethylene-propylene-diene monomer cellular foam rubber (EPDM-S, DRG GmbH \& CoKG, Neumarkt am Wallersee, Austria) additionally generated small-angle scatter.
+An imaging phantom was constructed from uniform sheets of two materials: aluminum was used for attenuation, whereas ethylene-propylene-diene monomer (EPDM) cellular foam rubber (DRG GmbH \& CoKG, Neumarkt am Wallersee, Austria) generated ultra-small-angle scatter.

-Fig.~\ref{fig:pom} shows that the photon-energy-dependence of X-ray interaction cross-sections of POM is comparable to those of standard soft and adipose tissues published by the ICRP (International Commission on Radiological Protection, as tabulated in \cite{nist124}), in the medically relevant range of X-ray energies.
-We thus expected POM to exhibit a beam-hardening behavior comparable to those types of tissues.
-Energy-resolved visibility measurements (unpublished) have shown that POM does not generate small-angle scatter.
-Any observed visibility reduction is thus entirely due to beam-hardening or Compton scatter.
+Aluminum was chosen due to its homogeneity, ensuring that it generates no ultra-small-angle scatter.
+While nanovoids in aluminum sheets have been found to generate a small-angle X-ray scatter signal \cite{Chaudhuri2013}, it is very weak, likely due to the extremely small size and volume fraction of these voids.
+Unlike in a typical small-angle scattering experiment, where the scattering pattern is separated from the primary beam, scattered and unscattered radiation overlap spatially in X-ray dark-field imaging.
+Thus, the dynamic range of a dark-field measurement is dictated by the total intensity, and not by the intensity of the scattered signal.
+It is therefore very unlikely that aluminum with comparable properties to that in \cite{Chaudhuri2013} would be able to generate a measurable dark-field signal.

 EPDM is a closed-cell foam rubber.
-Its highly porous microstructure resembles alveolar structures in the lung and generates a strong dark-field signal.
-Due to the material's low mass density and high air content, it attenuates X-rays only weakly.
+Its highly porous microstructure resembles alveolar structures in the lung \cite{Taphorn2020} and generates a strong dark-field signal.
+Due to its low mass density and high air content, it attenuates X-rays only weakly.

-A large, \SI{10}{\mm} thick sheet of EPDM was cut to form a ``staircase'' with five height levels between 10 and \SI{50}{\mm} (plus an adjacent area without any foam rubber).
-This part of the phantom was placed directly on the sample table in all measurements (cf. Fig.~\ref{fig:setup}), with the edges of the foam at a 45-degree angle to the scanning direction.
-Measurements without any EPDM were performed separately.

-This was supplemented by a POM layer with uniform thickness over the field of view.
-In separate measurements, one to four levels of \SI{32}{\mm} POM slabs (i.e., \SIrange{32}{128}{\mm}) were used.
-The range of POM and foam rubber thickness levels was selected to produce attenuation and dark-field signal levels comparable to that of a human or porcine thorax.
-A total of $5 \times 4 = 20$ combinations of material thicknesses were thus examined in a total of four measurements, in addition to four measurements without any EPDM.

-Since Compton-scattered radiation is detected at a large range of incidence angles, the detected intensity decreases when the scattering object is moved further from the detector.
-To evaluate the influence of Compton-scattered radiation on signal levels, two sets of these four measurements were thus performed with different placement of the POM slabs (Fig.~\ref{fig:setup}a): In the first set, they were placed immediately above the foam rubber staircase.
-Supports were used to avoid compression of the foam rubber due to the slabs' weight.
-In the second set, the POM was placed in a mount just below the $G_0$ grating.

-Naturally, other sources of Compton scatter may be present in both measurements, such as the foam rubber and exposed parts of the aluminum frame.
-However, we assume these factors to be relatively insignificant, due the weak attenuation of the foam rubber, and the X-ray beam being collimated to avoid direct exposure of setup elements other than the gratings.